Ahmed-Nouman/coordination_oru/README.md

 The coordination method is based on the _trajectory envelope_ representation provided by the <a href="http://metacsp.org">Meta-CSP framework</a>.
 This representation is detailed in

-* Federico Pecora, Marcello Cirillo, Dimitar Dimitrov, <a href="http://ieeexplore.ieee.org/abstract/document/6385862/">On Mission-Dependent Coordination of Multiple Vehicles under Spatial and Temporal Constraints</a>, IEEE/RSJ International Conference on Intelligent Robots and Systems (2012), pp. 5262-5269.
+* Federico Pecora, Marcello Cirillo, Dimitar Dimitrov, <a href="http://ieeexplore.ieee.org/abstract/document/6385862/">On Mission-Dependent Coordination of Multiple Vehicles under Spatial and Temporal Constraints</a>, IEEE/RSJ International Conference on Intelligent vehicles and Systems (2012), pp. 5262-5269.

 In short, a trajectory envelope is a set of spatio-temporal constraints on a robot's trajectory.
 A trajectory envelope spans over a _path_, which is a sequence of _poses_ ```<p1, ... pn>```.
 In the current implementation, the spatial constraints defining a trajectory envelope are computed as the sweep of the robot's footprint over the path.